Ivanovo State Polytechnic University: International linguistic education center

 The International Linguistic Education Center is engaged in the training of international students, as well as in linguistic support for the process of teaching Russian as a foreign language.

 Informatization of university activities

 Resource opportunities of informatization are provided by more than 1000 PCs, united in a single corporate network and provided with access to the Internet, a computer class complex and workstation.

 Art

 Theatre-studio of model art

 The Theatre-studio of model art trains young men and women aged 15 to 25 years.
-Training takes place in the following disciplines: defile technique, plastic movements, acting skills, photo position, make-up technique and much more.
+Training takes place in the following disciplines: defile technique, plastic movements, acting skills, photo position, make-up technique and more.
 Upon completion of training, a certificate of additional education is issued.

 The dance team "Universe City"

 The dance team "Universe City" was set up in 2015 on the basis of ISPU with the support of the Students'Trade Union Organization.